This article was updated on October 5th, 2023

 Approximately 20% of uveal melanomas are malignant and have the potential to spread to other parts of the body; however, even benign masses can cause glaucoma (high pressures in the eye) and pain.
 Removal of the eye is generally the recommended treatment; however, if caught early, specialized surgery may be possible with an ophthalmologist.

 A dermoid is a benign mass that occurs when normal tissue grows in an abnormal place.
-While dogs are born with this condition it may not become evident until later in life.
-The typical appearance is a hairy growth on the eye.
+While dogs are born with this condition, it may not become evident until later in life.
+The typical appearance is a hairy growth in the eye.
+You can view a picture here.
 As this type of mass can cause irritation, removal is typically recommended and curative.

 Other types of cancer, such as lymphoma, can also affect the eyes.
 This can cause a visible mass, swelling, ruptured blood vessels, glaucoma, and pain.
-This type of cancer has potential to spread and has a poor prognosis.
+This type of cancer has the potential to spread and has a poor prognosis.

-What you should know about eye bumps, lumps and tumors
+What you should know about eye or eyelid lumps

 While the majority are benign, lumps and bumps in or around the eyes have the potential to cause several issues.
 Some conditions, such as cherry eye, can disrupt tear production.
 Other masses cause damage or irritation by rubbing against the cornea or preventing the eye from fully closing, which can result in corneal ulcers.
 If a mass is malignant (cancerous), it may spread to other parts of the body and affect your dog’s overall health and life expectancy.

-What if my dog’s eyelid bump is red?
+What if the dog’s bump is red?
 Top causes

-You may be concerned if you see a red bump around your dog’s eye or eyelid.
-Several common lumps and bumps may be red or pink in color, including the following.
+You may be concerned if you see a red bump around your dog’s eye.
+Several common lumps found in dogs may be red or pink in color, including the following.
 The best way to get a diagnosis is to schedule a visit with your vet:

 - Cherry eye